-WE BUILD EXTRAORDINARY TEAMS CUSTOMER SUCCESS FOR EXTRAORDINARY RESULTS INSPIRES OUR INNOVATION Qualitative and quantitative performance Qualitative and quantitative performance relating to improvement of overall relating to innovation and technological organization strength, including talent advancement strategies. acquisition, inclusion and diversity, succession PERSONAL planning for the leadership team, recruiting PERFORMANCE leaders with expertise in software and FACTOR healthcare, employee engagement, and employee performance enablement.
-WE COMPETE FOR SHAREHOLDERS KAIZEN IS OUR WAY OF LIFE Evolution of the portfolio and development Qualitative and quantitative performance of internal capabilities in alignment with relating to leveraging and incorporating segment and technology strategy, best practices in software development execution of the Vontier separation and into FBS. performance in terms of core revenue growth, core operating margins, free cash flow and integration of prior acquisitions.
+WE BUILD EXTRAORDINARY TEAMS FOR EXTRAORDINARY RESULTS

+Qualitative and quantitative performance relating to improvement of overall organization strength, including talent acquisition, inclusion and diversity, succession planning for the leadership team, recruiting leaders with expertise in software and healthcare, employee engagement, and employee performance enablement.

+WE COMPETE FOR SHAREHOLDERS

+Evolution of the portfolio and development of internal capabilities in alignment with segment and technology strategy, execution of the Vontier separation and performance in terms of core revenue growth, core operating margins, free cash flow and integration of prior acquisitions.